-6.3.
-Simple Rules
+5.3 Simple Rules

+Long-memory Markov switching

-The preceding analysis shows that accounting for uncertainty about the natural rates of unemployment and interest changes the optimal degree of policy inertia and the responsiveness to inflation and the unemployment gap.
-For purposes of comparison with the literature, it is of interest to conduct the same analysis assuming that the policymaker is constrained to follow a version of the Taylor rule (Taylor 1993) in which the interest rate is determined by the perceived natural rate of interest, the inflation rate, and the perceived unemployment gap.
-In particular, I conduct the analysis exactly as before but constrain $\theta_I$ , $\theta{\pi}$ , and $\theta{\Delta u}$ to equal zero (Table 6).
-The upper part of Table 6 (optimized Taylor-style rule) summarizes the results from this experiment; the lower part of the table (optimized generalized Taylor rule) summarizes the results from more complicated policy rules discussed in the earlier part of the paper.
+The preceding analysis shows that the optimal degree of policy inertia and the responsiveness to inflation and the unemployment gap change once one accounts for uncertainty about the natural rates of unemployment and interest.
+For purposes of comparison with the literature, it is of interest to conduct the same analysis assuming that the policymaker is constrained to follow a version of the "Taylor Rule" (Taylor 1993) in which the interest rate is determined by the perceived natural rate of interest,

+Table 6: Policy Evaluation Summary: Sample Mean Estimator $(\lambda_u = 1, \ \lambda_i = 0.5)$

+Lo Loss Assumption $\delta_u$ $\delta_i$ $ heta_i$ $\theta{\bar{\pi}} + \theta{\pi}$ $\theta_u$ $\theta{\Delta u}$ Mean Max.
+Optimized Taylor-style rule: No uncertainty 0.000 0.000 1.34 1.28 23.3 31.6 Bayesian 0.021 0.000 1.56 1.07 21.5 25.1 Min-Max 0.012 0.000 - 1.70 0.81 - 21.9 24.4 Optimized general lized Tay lor rule: No uncertainty 0.000 0.000 0.10 1.37 1.05 2.22 21.3 27.3 Expected loss 0.005 0.000 0.47 1.49 0.60 3.10 20.1 22.9 Min-Max 0.000 0.004 0.60 1.60 0.48 3.28 20.4 22.5 the inflation rate, and the perceived unemployment gap.
+In particular, I conduct the analysis exactly as before, but constrain $\theta_i = \theta{\pi} = \theta{\Delta u} = 0$ .
+The upper part of Table 6 summarizes the results from this experiment; the lower part of the table summarizes the results from more complicated policy rules discussed in the earlier part of the paper.
 For this purpose, I focus on the case of the sample mean estimator.
-The two loss columns report the expected (mean) loss assuming the priors over the natural rate DGPs described above and the maximum loss across the DGPs.
+Each line reports the results for a particular assumption regarding the design of policy.
+The seventh column reports the expected loss assuming the priors over the natural rate DGPs described above; the final column reports the maximum loss across the DGPs.

-As before, the policy optimized under the assumption of no natural rate uncertainty performs relatively poorly when natural rates in fact vary over time.
-In contrast, the policy optimized with priors over the various natural rate DGPs responds more aggressively to inflation and less so to the unemployment gap.
+As before, the policy optimized assuming no natural rate uncertainty performs relatively poorly when natural rates in fact vary over time.
+The optimized policy assuming priors over the various natural rate DGPs responds more aggressively to inflation and less so to the unemployment gap than the policy designed assuming no uncertainty.
 These differences are even more pronounced for the policy chosen to minimize the maximum loss.
 In both cases, the optimized decay factor in estimating the natural rate of unemployment is significantly higher than for the complicated rules, while that for the natural rate of interest is zero.
 The Taylor-style rules perform nearly as well as the more complicated rules, consistent with the findings of Williams (2003).